1. Context & Objectives

 1.2.
 Course objectives

-• use the Modelica language and its ecosystem (OpenModelica environment, Modelica library) to model and simulate dynamic systems
+use the Modelica language and its ecosystem (OpenModelica environment, Modelica Standard Library) to model and simulate dynamic systems

 Classes will be practical computer-based exercise sessions, with some focused presentations to introduce key concepts.
 Case studies will deal, as often as possible, with real systems.